sneddy/pneumothorax-segmentation/README.md

 ## Main Features
 ### Triplet scheme of inference
+Let our model output some mask with probabilities of pneumothorax pixels.
+Let's name this mask as source sigmoid mask.
+I used triplet of different thresholds: *(top_score_threshold, min_contour_area, bottome_score_threshold)*

-Instead of classification models for pneumathorax/non-pneumathorax images, I used two different thresholds:
+*(top_score_threshold, min_contour_area)* used instead of classification models for pneumathorax/non-pneumathorax images:
-- first one for mask binarization and transform in
+- *top_score_threshold* is simple binarization threshold and transform source sigmoid mask into a discrete mask of zeros and ones.
-- second threshold is maximum allowed number of pixels with value greater than the first threshold
+- *min_contour_area* is maximum allowed number of pixels with value greater than *top_score_threshold*

 Those images that didn't pass this pair of thresholds were counted non-pneumathorax images.

-For other images
+For the remaining pneumathorax images we binarize source sigmoid mask using *bottome_score_threshold* - yet another binarizetion threshold.

 ### Search best triplet thresholds during validation
 - Best triplet on validation: (0.75, 2000, 0.3).